emrecolako/auction-zoo/README.md

 ## Potential Improvements

-1. Handling of expired auctions: the current contract does not include any mechanism for handling auctions that have ended but have not been successfully sold.
+1. Handling of expired auctions: Contract does not include any mechanism for handling auctions that have ended but have not been successfully sold.
 It could be improved by adding a process to handle expired auctions and return the ERC-721 token to the seller or perform other actions in case of a failed auction.

-2. Bid retracting: The current contract does not include a mechanism to allow a bidder to retract their bid.
+2. Bid retracting: Contract does not include a mechanism to allow a bidder to retract their bid.
 It could be improved by allowing bidders to retract their bid before the reveal period has ended, as long as they haven't revealed it.

-3. Handling of low-balance bidders: The current contract does not include any mechanism to handle bidders who do not have enough balance in their account to complete the transaction.
-It could be improved by adding a mechanism to handle this, such as refunds.

-4. Multisignature on the token transfer: The contract currently doesn't provide any mechanism to check the validity of the transfer, it only emits an event, it could be improved by having a multi-sig mechanism, where the owner of the ERC721 token and the contract owner signs the transfer.

-5. Adding a mechanism for dispute resolution: The current contract does not include any mechanism for resolving disputes that may arise in the auction process.
+3. Adding a mechanism for dispute resolution: The current contract does not include any mechanism for resolving disputes that may arise in the auction process.
 It could be improved by adding a dispute resolution process where an unbiased third party can make a decision on any disputes that may arise.

 ## Accompanying blog posts
 1. [On Paper to On-Chain: How Auction Theory Informs Implementations